12 Best Places to Visit in Bodhgaya, Bihar

 6. Tibetan Buddhist temple near Bodhgaya Mandir, Bihar

 The Tibetan Buddhist temple near the Mahabodhi Temple must be included among the tourist places in Bodhgaya.
-This is the main temple of Tibetan Buddhists, and it has a large number of lodge rooms.
+This is the main temple of Tibetan Buddhists, and it has many lodges.

 After visiting Tibetan temples and archaeological museums, we visited the 80-foot Buddha statue.